Source Code

 Cube

-Year: 2004
+Year 2004

-Language: Assembly
+Language Assembly

-Operating System: Windows
+Operating System Windows

 This is a demo of drawing a cube in assembly in DirectX 8.
 The idea for this project was to attempt to get it to as small a file size as possible.
-This demo still does its own line drawing and treates DX8 as Direct Draw.
+This demo still does its own line drawing and treats DX8 as Direct Draw.

 D3D Cube

-Year: 2004
+Year 2004

-Language: C
+Language C

-Operating System: Windows
+Operating System Windows

 This is a demo that uses Direct3D to draw a cube and will display an image on the side of the cube using D3D's texturemapping APIs.
 The file just needs to be named image.bmp and be in the same directory as the executable.
 This demo was written based on another example tutorial that was on the web.